 "When I got to the studio to work on the song, [Dre] didn't even know who I was," he says.
 That didn't last long.
 Dre threw down a beat, and the gauntlet: "What you got?"

 .Paak closed his eyes and started riffing.
 When he opened them, the team was floored, whooping with delight.
-The track would become “All in a Day’s Work,” and it was nonstop from there.
+The track would become, fittingly, "All in a Day's Work," and the rest is on the album.

-“I remember Dre saying, ‘You got that natural pain in your voice,’” he says.
-“That’s when I thought, OK, I might be onto something.’
-It was like training.
-I was in a little mode.”
+"I remember Dre saying, 'You got that natural pain in your voice,'" he says.
+"That's when I thought, OK, I might be onto something.'"

-Travis Barker’s North Hollywood studio is as disorienting as the snaking, dimly-lit ride up the 101 to get there, a squat, unwelcoming structure whose ambiguous origins could suggest equally a house, bank, or power station.
+Travis Barker's North Hollywood studio is as disorienting as the snaking, dimly-lit ride up the 101 to get there, a squat, unwelcoming structure whose ambiguous origins could equally point to a house or a bank.